 If you are looking to learn more about the syndication process or joining a community that is focused on multifamily investing, click the pic below:

 Syndication has become another tool in the toolbox, and it is a very powerful and useful tool.
-It will allow us to scale our portfolio and create wealth for our investors1
+It will allow us to scale our portfolio and create wealth for our investors.

-If you have any questions on syndication or are considering becoming an investor, please reach out to our head of investor relations Dylan Marma at (619) 535-1000.
+If you have any questions on syndication or are considering becoming an investor, please reach out to Mike Taravella at firstname.lastname@example.org

 What strategy do you prefer and why?
 Please leave a comment below!